Oops! Sorry!!

 - If you're scared, you'll hesitate

-- If you're overwhelmed, you'll procrastinate
+- When you're overwhelmed, you'll procrastinate

 In many ways…

-Your emotions are like fire
+Emotions are like fire

-But if you don’t, they'll burn you alive, leaving nothing but ash and dust.
+But if you don’t, they'll burn you alive leaving nothing but ash and dust.

-I'm going to shine light on the challenging nature of emotions
+This guide will shine light on the challenging nature of emotions

 First…